-- 153. As a result of the actions of the Social Security Administration and solely because of the existence and operation of DOMA, 1 U.S.C. § 7, Dean, Gerry's surviving legal spouse under Massachusetts law, has been denied the \$255 death benefit otherwise available to him under 42 U.S.C. § 402(i). - 154.
-In 2006, Dean made an explicit and formal request to SSA, and he received an explicit and formal notice from the SSA denying him the right and opportunity to receive a lump-sum death benefit following the death of his legal spouse.
+140. As a result of the actions of the Social Security Administration and

+141. In 2006, Dean made an explicit and formal request to SSA, and he received an explicit and formal notice from the SSA denying him the right and opportunity to receive a lump-sum death benefit following the death of his legal spouse.

-- 155. Because the SSA does not recognize Dean's marriage, Dean has been denied the Social Security death benefit and has thus suffered specific and concrete financial harm. - 156.
-Based upon his 27 years of federal service, including 24 years as a Congressman from Massachusetts, Congressman Studds was a participant in the Civil Service Retirement System ("CSRS"). - 157.
-As part of his retirement planning, on May 17, 1993, Gerry designated Dean as the beneficiary of any "lump sum benefit" payable upon his death under 5 U.S.C. § 8342 and filed that designation with OPM.
-Standard Form No. 2808 (May 17, 1993). - 158.
-On an immediate retirement application dated September 18, 1996, Congressman Studds indicated that he was unmarried, and he elected an unreduced annuity based on 27 years of total federal service.
+142. Based upon his 27 years of federal service, including 24 years as a Congressman from Massachusetts, Congressman Studds was a participant in the Civil Service Retirement System ("CSRS").

+143. As part of his retirement planning, on May 17, 1993, Gerry designated Dean as the beneficiary of any "lump sum benefit" payable upon his death under 5 U.S.C. § 8342 and filed that designation with OPM.
+Standard Form No. 2808 (May 17, 1993).

+144. On an immediate retirement application dated September 18, 1996, Congressman Studds indicated that he was unmarried, and he elected an unreduced annuity based on 27 years of total federal service.
 Standard Form No. 2801 (Sept.
 18, 1996).
-Congressman Studds had no alternative, because no state had yet recognized his and Dean's right to marry. - 159.
-While Congressman Studds and Dean married in 2004, DOMA, 1 U.S.C. §7, still prevented Congressman Studds from electing a retirement annuity that provided a spousal annuity for Dean. - 160.
-Congressman Studds received retirement annuity benefits from his January 2, 1997, retirement until his death.
-These benefits were a meaningful part of the household income that he and Dean relied upon. - 161.
-On March 1, 2007, Dean applied for death benefits, both as Gerry's widower and as executor of Gerry's estate, by submitting an "Application for Death
+Congressman Studds had no alternative, because no state had yet recognized his and Dean's right to marry.

+145. While Congressman Studds and Dean married in 2004, DOMA, 1 U.S.C. § 7, still prevented Congressman Studds from electing a retirement annuity that provided a spousal annuity for Dean.

+146. Congressman Studds received retirement annuity benefits from his January 2, 1997, retirement until his death.
+These benefits were a meaningful part of the household income that he and Dean relied upon.

+147. On March 1, 2007, Dean applied for death benefits, both as Gerry's widower and as executor of Gerry's estate, by submitting an "Application for Death

-- Benefits Civil Service Retirement System" on Standard Form 2800 (Revised May 2000). - 162.
-OPM issued a check, dated March 29, 2007, to Dean T. Hara in the amount of \$4,141.38 and with the notation "78 CSF LUMPSUM."
-This represented the lump-sum benefit remaining in Congressman Studds's retirement account. - 163.
-OPM's communication to Dean that accompanied the March 29, 2007, check included the statement: "You are entitled to a lump sum payment because of the death of a former employee." - 164.
-OPM's communication to Dean that accompanied the March 29, 2007 check also included, under "Remarks," the following:
+Benefits - Civil Service Retirement System" on Standard Form 2800 (Revised May 2000).

+148. OPM issued a check, dated March 29, 2007, to Dean T. Hara in the amount of \$4,141.38 and with the notation "78 CSF LUMPSUM."
+This represented the lump-sum benefit remaining in Congressman Studds's retirement account.

+149. OPM's communication to Dean that accompanied the March 29, 2007, check included the statement: "You are entitled to a lump sum payment because of the death of a former employee."

+150. OPM's communication to Dean that accompanied the March 29, 2007 check also included, under "Remarks," the following: